 Always obtain references for your tenants, including from previous landlords.
 Ask for copies of bank statements and proof of income.
 As a rule of thumb, only rent to tenants whose monthly income is roughly three times the rent.
 It is also worth investing in credit checks to be sure of their past payment history.
 Credit reference agencies such as Experian can do this for a fee.

 Things to do before your tenant moves in

 Make sure the property is clean and tidy.
 You should also make sure you have left instructions for all appliances, your contact details, and any additional information about the property – such as when the bins are collected.

 You should make sure that your tenant has read and understood everything in the tenancy agreement.
-You must give them copies of the gas safety certificate, electrical safety certificate, energy performance certificate and the governments How to Rent Guide.
+You must give them copies of the gas safety certificate, electrical safety certificate, energy performance certificate, and the government’s How to Rent Guide.

-Draw up a full inventory of your property, ensuring sure you include the condition of the property itself and every item within the property.
+Draw up a complete inventory of your property, ensuring sure you include the condition of the property itself and every item within the property.
 Support your inventory with photographs and videos.
-Your tenants should sign the inventory to confirm that everything it lists is both present and in the stated condition.
+Your tenants should sign the inventory to confirm that everything it lists is present and in the stated condition.